 17 Feb Which is the best ship in Antarctica?

-It’s a difficult question to answer as each ship has its advantages (crew, cabin size, comfort, cuisine and number of guests to name a few) and what’s ‘best’ for one person, isn’t necessarily ‘best’ for another; and that’s how we help – matching your wishes and requirements with the right cruise ship and operator.
+It’s a difficult question to answer as each ship has its own set of individual advantages (style of operation, number of guests, age of ship, crew, cabin size, comfort, cuisine and itinerary offered) and what’s ‘best’ for one person, isn’t necessarily ‘best’ for another; and that’s how we help – matching your wishes and requirements with the right cruise ship and operator.

 Here are five of our, and our client’s, favourite ships in Antarctica.